Position: Research Fellow

 Australian National Centre for Ocean Resources and Security (ANCORS), University of Wollongong, NSW, 2522, Australia

-Brooke is an interdisciplinary Research Fellow in Fisheries Governance Research Programme, led by A/P Quentin Hanich.
-She joins ANCORS from the UBC Fisheries Centre in Vancouver, Canada, where she has both worked and studied.
-She has also been involved with the Dalhousie Marine Affairs Program in Halifax, Canada and the Caribbean Regional Fisheries Mechanism Secretariat in Saint Vincent and the Grenadines.
-Brooke has been engaged in a diverse range of international research, natural resource management, policy and capacity development projects in marine fisheries and aquaculture in the Pacific Islands, the Caribbean, and North America.
-Her work has given her the privilege and the opportunity to communicate with a wide range of fisheries and marine resource stakeholders as well as to develop strong international networks and a broad understanding of socio-ecological, research, policy and governance environments around the world.
+Brooke is an interdisciplinary Research Fellow with a background in ecology and sustainable natural resource planning, management, and policy.
+She holds a degree from the UBC Fisheries Centre (now IOF) in Vancouver, Canada, where she has both worked and studied.
+Brooke has engaged in a diverse range of international research, natural resource management, policy and capacity development projects in marine fisheries and aquaculture across the Pacific Islands, the Caribbean, North America, and Indonesia.
+Her work has given her the privilege and the opportunity to interact with a wide range of fisheries and marine resource stakeholders and to develop a strong understanding of socio-ecological, research, policy and governance environments around the world.

-Brooke is currently engaged in research activities that span scales of governance, from international fisheries burden and benefit sharing to community-based fisheries management.
+Brooke is currently active in research activities that span scales of governance, from international fisheries burden and benefit sharing to community-based fisheries management, primarily in the Western and Central Pacific region.

 She also guest lectures in ANCORS’ fisheries management short courses and in the School of Biological Sciences.

-- Transboundary conservation, management, and governance strategies for shared natural resource use
+- Regional and national governance strategies for shared, renewable natural resource use

 - Participatory approaches to research, decision-making, management, and learning

-- Food and livelihood security dimensions of shared natural resource use
+- Food security dimensions of capture fisheries and aquaculture

-- Improving Community-Based Fisheries Management in Pacific Island countries (CBFM): Collaboration with the Secretariat of the Pacific Community, WorldFish, Kiribati Ministry of Fisheries and Marine Resources Development.
-Funded by the Australian Centre for International Agricultural Research.
+- Strengthening and scaling community-based approaches to Pacific coastal fisheries management in support of the New Song.
+(CBFM II - Pathways): Collaboration with the Secretariat of the Pacific Community, WorldFish, Kiribati Ministry of Fisheries and Marine Resources Development.
+Funded by the Australian Centre for International Agricultural Research and the Department of Foreign Affairs and Trade.

 Charlton, K.E., Russell, J., Gorman, E., Hanich, Q., Delisle, A., Campbell, B. Bell, J. 2016.
 Fish, food security and health in Pacific Island countries and territories: A systematic literature review.
 BMC Public Health 16(1): 1-26.